Pruritus (overview) L29.8

 • Endocrine and metabolic disorders:

-• Cholestatic pruritus (hepatopathies with cholestasis: occlusive icterus, medicinal cholestasis, primary biliary cirrhosis, hepatitis, primary sclerosing cholangitis: pure itching, mechanically inducible, not reducible by scratching) - see also liver diseases, skin changes.
+• Cholestatic pruritus (hepatopathies with cholestasis: occlusive jaundice, drug-induced cholestasis, primary biliary cirrhosis, hepatitis, primary sclerosing cholangitis: pure itching, mechanically inducible, cannot be reduced by scratching) - see also liver diseases, skin changes.

-• Diabetes mellitus (neuropathic itching, painful qualities like burning, stinging, tearing, intensity mild to severe depending on diabetes duration).
+• Diabetes mellitus (neuropathic itching, painful qualities such as burning, stinging, tearing, intensity mild to severe depending on duration of diabetes)

 • Hyper- or hypothyroidism (rather mild)